What is the phone number for the Garbage company?

 The Carpentersville Fire Department believes in providing the best care

 in the most rapid method possible.
-At times, an ambulance may be out of
+At times, an ambulance may be at the

-position at the hospital or on another call.
-Our Fire Engines are fully
+hospital or on another call.
+Our fire engines are fully equipped with

-equipped with Paramedics and Advanced Life Support supplies to treat a
+Paramedics and Advanced Life Support supplies to treat a patient until

-assist an Ambulance on calls where the information provided to the
+ambulance on calls where the information provided to the dispatcher

-dispatcher indicates that advanced care may needed.
-Emergency Medicine
+indicates that advanced care may be needed.
+Emergency Medical Services

 has evolved to the point where almost everything that can be done in an

-of the treatments and procedures involved require more than the two
+treatments and procedures require more than the two personnel assigned

-personnel assigned to the Ambulance, thus warranting assistance from the
+to the ambulance, thus warranting assistance from the fire engine

 Why do I see firefighters cutting holes in the roof of a